Tek Singh

-Tek Singh was a Sikh religious figure.
-Toba Tek Singh, a Pakistani city in the Punjab, is said to be named after him.
+Tek Singh was a Risaldar and had a Jagir in the reign of Maharaja Ranjit Singh.
+Toba Tek Singh, a city in the Punjab, Pakistan, is named after him.

-He was said to be a kind-hearted man who served water and provided shelter to the worn out and thirsty travelers passing by a small pond ("toba" in Punjabi) which eventually was called Toba Tek Singh.
+He was said to be a kind-hearted man who served water and provided shelter to the worn out and thirsty travelers passing by a pond (toba in Punjabi) which eventually was called Toba Tek Singh.